8 Learning Styles | Overview and Types

 Do you talk to yourself most time when you are thinking hard, studying, or trying to solve a problem?
 If the above best describes you, then you are likely a predominantly auditory learner.

 An auditory learner will prefer to listen very attentively in class and may augment with reading.
-Such a child or individual would love to listen to music and may prefer to produce audio clips of information in order to understand better.
+Such a child or individual would love to listen to music and may prefer to produce audio clips of information to understand better.

 Individuals who are predominantly auditory learners might do better if such a child finds themselves where teaching is mainly via audio classes.